mikededo/hubbl/apps/api/README.md

 ## Project

 The application is built using the `@nrlw/express` generator.
-It is build in TypeScript and uses a controller-serice-model approach to handle the requests.
+It is build in TypeScript and uses a controller-service-model approach to handle the requests.

 ## Development